renderex/renderex.github.io/_posts/2022-05-30-Setting-up-a-server-for-AI.md

 Once the server has rebooted, access the web GUI (port **8006**).

-We won't go over how to set-up an Ubuntu VM here, but there are plenty of resources online on how to do this.
+We won't go over how to set-up an Ubuntu VM here, but you can check out [our guide on how to set up a 'cloud image' version of Ubuntu.](https://docs.renderex.ae/Setting-up-a-cloud-image-VM/)

 ### Attaching the GPU:
 Once you have your Ubuntu VM set-up, let's go ahead and attach the GPU.
 Under 'PCIe devices', scroll down until you find the IOMMU grouping/vendor ID of the GPU you'd like to attach and select it.